MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10.md

 ## [Step 6.5.
 Create OMA-DM based VPNv2 Profiles to Windows 10 devices](vpn-create-oma-dm-based-vpnv2-profiles.md)

-In this step, you create OMA-DM VPNv2 profiles one of two ways.
-The first method is a managed deployment using Intune to deploy a VPN Device Configuration policy.
-The second method can be used for unmanaged environments using a PowerShell script that leverages the Common Information Model, which creates a WMI session in the user’s context.
-From this context, it then creates a new instance of the MDM_VPNv2_01 WMI class.
+In this step, you can create OMA-DM based VPNv2 profiles using Intune to deploy a VPN Device Configuration policy.
+If you want to use SCCM or PowerShell Script to create VPNv2 profiles, see [VPNv2 CSP settings](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-csp) for more details.

 ## Next step